· ·

 Why Do Daily Routines Matter?

 I’m not exaggerating when I tell you the power of daily routines.
 Not only do routines help us feel more in control of our day, but they also help reduce stress, promote better sleep, and improve our mental and physical health.
-Additionally, routines can help us teach our children good habits and foster a sense of structure in the household.

 The Bible tells us that we are stewards of the time God gives us.
 (Ephesians 5:16) When we waste time we are not doing what is best for our families, or making the most of this valuable resource.